 This LVP is also ideal for people who have health issues because it has low VOCs.
 It protects against harmful allergens too.

 LifeProof is also easy to install and easy to maintain.
-And at a cost of less than $3 a square foot in most areas, it is also a budget-friendly product.
+And at a cost of around $3 a square foot in most areas, it is also a budget-friendly product.

 But you can’t just buy it anywhere.
 LifeProof vinyl plank flooring is only available through Home Depot.